DJ-O/git-basic-exercises/README.md

-This is the README.md file contents.This is also the third commit.
+These are the changes to the  README.md file contents.